Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 - Select the existing Dashboard available or create the new one from here.
 - After that click on **Pin**, the data then will be available on the dashboard.

+## Step 7: Add the alerts

+The users should get notification when some conditions met like when there is a resource which is not properly utilized for last some days, the cost can be reduced for such resouces.

+- When writing the log queries there is an option for the **+ New alert rule** in the top menu.
+This will be based on that specific query.
+- Click on that, the condition should be already there define the logic in that condition
+- Now click on the **Add action group**, in that we can add the email address or SMS for the required user which will be notified